hasankurban/MK-personal/content/publications/_index.md

 + Scientific Reports
 + Surfaces and Interfaces
 + Advances in Condensed Matter Physics
 + South African Journal of Chemical Engineering
 + Multidiscipline Modeling in Materials and Structures
 + Advanced Theory and Simulations
 + NANO
 + Proceedings of Engineering and Technology Innovation
 + Nano Express
++ ChemistrySelect
++ Frointers in Materials: Quantum Materials
++ Chemical Reviews
++ International Journal of Hydrogen Energy
++ Materials Research Bulletin
++ Journal of Metals, Materials and Minerals